dword-design/sebastianlandwehr.com/content/posts/how-to-access-nuxt-js-page-data-in-route-objects.md

 }
 ```

+As we can see, we can access the page data everywhere now!
+That's it already on how to use the module.

-## Generating a sitemap with non-auth routes
+## Generating a Sitemap with Non-Auth Routes

-A common use case is to only add non-auth routes to a sitemap.
+A common use case of accessing page data is sitemap generation, especially conditionally adding entries to the sitemap.
+We will now configure `@nuxtjs/sitemap` to only add non-auth routes.
 So let's add the sitemap module via `npm install @nuxtjs/sitemap` and add it to our config:

 ```js
 // nuxt.config.js